quackextractor/ChronoLog/ChronoLog/README.md

 ## Configuration

-ChronoLog can be customized via environment variables (see `.env.example`):
+ChronoLog can be customized via environment variables (see `.env.example`).

+### Database Setup
+1. Ensure Microsoft SQL Server is running.
+2. Run the SQL scripts in `database/` to create the schema and stored procedures.
+3. Configure `DB_CONNECTION_STRING` in your `.env` file.

 ## Running Unit Tests